Grundarfjörður: Port and fisheries

 Grundarfjörður's harbor is one of the 10 largest quota-fishery harbors in the country with the biggest demersal catch in West Iceland being landed here.

+Grundarfjörður, Iceland from the area of Kirkjufell.

 Tourism

 Mount Kirkjufell lies to the west of the town.
 Other natural features include the Kirkjufellsfoss and Grundarfoss waterfalls.

 The Saga Center Grundarfjörður hosts exhibits documenting the history of the town, including a display of photographs by photographer Bæring Cecilsson.
 To the south is the Grundarfjörður Church.
 Built in 1966, it hosts one of the 500 original lithographs of the Guðbrandsbiblía, the first book to be printed in Iceland.

 Arts & Culture

 Several outdoor art exhibits exist throughout the town.
 They include: